rebcabin/tangledown/README.md

 ### FIRST NON-BLANK LINE IS TRIPLE BACKTICK

+Match lines with left-justified triple-backtick.
+Pass through lines with indented triple-backtick.

-We must trace `raw` fenceposts, but not copy them to the output.
+We must trace `raw` fenceposts, but not copy them to

 <!-- #raw -->
 <noweb name="oh-no-there-are-two-ways">